4 ways we unknowingly idolise our parents

 In the confusion of our childhood experiences, we may have sworn that we “will be just like” or “never be like our parents”.
 Choosing to be or not to be like someone doesn’t make us more like Jesus Christ.
 Often, it is quite the opposite because we follow our own idols instead of God.
 The only vow we are to make is to follow Papa for the rest of our lives.

 Without godly guidance and counsel, we may even have ended up hating, cursing and holding a grudge against those who have caused us pain.
 This brings God’s judgment against us.
 If we have ever hated and cursed our parents, we must repent, revoke our words and forgive them.
 We may also need to forgive ourselves if we have been too harsh on ourselves for our shortcomings and mistakes.
-Also, see Cursing our parents and Confucianism.
+Also, see Cursing our parents curses us back.

 Leviticus 20:9 ESV For anyone who curses his father or his mother shall surely be put to death; he has cursed his father or his mother; his blood is upon him.

 We might also have made other vows to “avoid being hurt again”, “prove ourselves”, “have the perfect family” etc. All vows become strong barriers to following God’s will freely and ought to be broken in Jesus’ name.